chronicleworks/chronicle/README.md

 ## Deployment

-Chronicle is a self contained binary executable that can be used as an ephemeral command line interface for provenance recording and interrogation or as a graphql server to provide an interface for higher level services.
-It embeds sqlite for local synchronization with a backend ledger and is capable of basic key management using a file system.
+Chronicle is a self contained binary executable that can be used as an ephemeral command line interface for provenance recording and interrogation or as a GraphQL server to provide an interface for higher level services.
+It embeds PostgreSQL for local synchronization with a backend ledger and is capable of basic key management using a file system.

-Chronicle instances do not share state directly as they have individual data stores, so synchronize via ledger updates.
+Chronicle instances have individual data stores, so they do not share state directly and synchronize via ledger updates.
 The abstract transaction processor should process an API operation in under a millisecond.

-## Transaction processing
+## Transaction Processing

 Chronicle records provenance by running an abstract deterministic transaction processor both locally and as part of consensus.
 This transaction model is